grigoriskepe/Aerospace-Python-Project/README.md

-# Aerospace Python Projects
+# Aerospace Python Calculators

-This repository contains small Python projects as part of my learning in **aerodynamics and CFD**.
+This repository contains small Python scripts as part of my learning in **aerodynamics**.

 ## Projects
 1. Air Density Calculator